resbaz/spartan-hpc-docs/docs/index.md

 ## Spartan Daily Weather Report (20180810)
 * Utilisation of is at 23% from the Ceph pool.
 * Spartan is busy, with close to 100% node allocation in cloud and physical partitions.
-* GPGPU partition is approximately 60% utilised.
+* GPGPU partition is approximately 65% node allocation.
-* Many cloud nodes out (72), mainly due to qh2-uom migration and outage.
+* Many cloud nodes out (74), mainly due to qh2-uom migration and outage.

 ## Getting Help